-Not everyone understands what an oil furnace is and how it operates, especially those living in temperate climates.
+Not everyone understands what an oil furnace is, how it operates and its installation process, especially those living in temperate climates.
 On the reverse side, homeowners living in the northeast region where temperatures plummet are sure to have knowledge of these home heating systems.
 Energy efficient oil furnaces keep your dollars in your wallet with lower monthly utility bills when comparing to the costs of a gas furnace installation.
-They’re also ultra-quiet much like an electric furnace unit which adds to the total comfort of your home.
+They are also ultra-quiet much like an electric furnace unit which adds to the total comfort of your home.

 Oil furnaces provide a reliable heat source and this is especially helpful for homes that may not have access to other fuel options such as gas or propane furnaces.
-Oil furnaces are a wise investment that should provide a positive ROI “Return on Investment” with a long lifetime for as many as 20 years when well maintained.
+They are a wise investment that should provide a positive ROI “Return on Investment” with a long lifetime for as many as 20 years when well maintained.